christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 I won't explain in this article the advantages of keeping two separate WWW and M web site.
 I precise the technical constraints and possibilities for the different platforms, in particular Android and IOS.

-This article is true when **the mobile app and the mobile website have the same ergonomy**, for example in the case of an hybrid apps.
+This article is true when **the mobile app and the mobile website have the same ergonomy**, for example in the case of an hybrid app.

 Here is my best practice.